Chubu, City Guides, Kanto, Road Trip

 How to get around Nagano prefecture

 Self Driving – Nagano prefecture is a large area to explore.
-If you have an international driver’s license and are comfortable with driving in a foreign country, this is the most convenient and flexible option since you won’t have to be dependent on public transport.
+If you have an international driver’s license and are comfortable with driving in a foreign country, this is the most convenient and flexible option to get around.
+You won’t have to be dependent on the train or public transport, which will save you time.
 You can book a car rental from Tokyo here, which you can pick up from the airport or the city:

 Tips for Roadtripping in Nagano Prefecture